jdcourcol/jupyterhub-remote-file-explorer/README.md

 1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS)
 2. Type "JupyterHub: Connect" and select the command
-3. If you have saved connections, you'll see a list to choose from, or you can create a new one
+3. You'll see a dropdown list of your saved connections, or you can create a new one
 4. For new connections:
    - Enter a name for the connection
    - Enter your JupyterHub server URL (e.g., `https://your-jupyterhub-server.com`)
    - Enter your API token
    - Choose whether to save this connection for future use

-The extension will automatically remember your previous connections, so you can quickly switch between different JupyterHub servers without re-entering credentials.
+The extension saves your connections so you can quickly select them from a dropdown when connecting, without needing to re-enter credentials each time.

 ### Managing Saved Connections